Supply Chain Management

 Learning Outcomes

-Global Perspective – Students will demonstrate their understanding of attributes and risks of global supply chains and international trends that affect both domestic and global supply chains.
+2. APPLY/CREATE: Students will apply supply chain management knowledge using relevant models and frameworks representing current best practices, including those addressing the risks of global supply chains and international trends that affect both domestic and global supply chains.

 Contact